-Tiger Cubs is an exciting introduction to the scouting program for first grade boys (or 7 years old) excited to get going!
+Tiger Cubs is an exciting introduction to the scouting program for first grade boys and girls (or 7 years old) excited to get going!
 Tiger Cubs do stuff – lots of stuff – with their adult partners.
 This program is intended to open up the world to inquisitive minds along with the caring guidance of adults.
 The first steps along the Boy Scout Trail are laid here and every rank advancement through the scouting program builds on the basic categories of activity done as tigers.

-The Tiger Cub badge is presented to boys who have completed all the requirements.
+The Tiger Cub badge is presented to Cub Scouts who have completed all the requirements.
 Once a boy, or all the boys in a den, earn their Tiger Cub badge, it should be presented to the scout’s adult partner at a pack meeting, who then presents it to the boy.
 The badge is sewn on the left pocket of the Tiger Scout uniform.

 Attendance at den events is important – for both the scout and adult partner.
 Of course, if a scout has a conflict with a den event, he can perform that activity with his adult partner at some other time.